 LSD Trips: Something Happened to Me Yesterday

-It's often stated that LSD causes hallucinations, but that's not quite true.
+It's often stated that LSD causes hallucinations, but that's not quite accurate.
 When a person has a hallucination, he or she believes that everything that he or she sees and feels is real.
 LSD changes the way people perceive the world around them, as well as what they think and feel, but people on LSD don't see things that aren't there.
-They see what's already there in a different way, and most of the time, they're aware that their altered perceptions are caused by the drug.
+They see what's already there in a different way, and (most of the time) they're aware that their altered perceptions are caused by the drug.

 After taking LSD, the effects -- known as a "trip" -- usually start within an hour and can last up to 12 hours, with a peak about halfway through the experience.
-Exactly how LSD affects each person varies widely.
-Some physical changes in the body during tripping include dilated pupils, increased blood pressure and a high body temperature.
-People on LSD may also feel dizzy, sweat, have blurred vision and feel tingling in their hands and feet.
+LSD affects everyone a little differently.
+Some people have dilated pupils, increased blood pressure, and elevated body temperature.
+Others on LSD may also feel dizzy, sweat, have blurred vision and feel tingling in their hands and feet.
 They may feel drowsy but not sleepy.

 LSD's primary effects are visual.
 Colors seem stronger and lights seem brighter.
 Objects that are stable might appear to move or have a halo of light around them.
 Sometimes objects have trails of light coming from them or appear smaller or larger than they really are.
 LSD users often see patterns, shapes, colors and textures.
-Sometimes it seems that time is running backward, or moving very quickly or slowly.
+Sometimes it seems that time is running backward or moving very quickly or slowly.
 On very rare occasions (although it's sometimes portrayed as common), tripping can cause synesthesia -- a confusion of sensations between different types of stimuli.
-Some people have described this as seeing colors when they hear specific sounds.
+Some people have described this as "seeing" colors when exposed to specific sounds.

-There is an overall sense of happiness and euphoria are common, and everyday experiences may seem more beautiful, interesting and magical.
-People on LSD often become very emotional and dreamlike.
+Feelings of happiness and euphoria are common, and everyday experiences may seem more beautiful, interesting and magical.
+People on LSD often become very emotional, more prone to tears or laughter.
 Large doses of may make them feel especially contemplative.
 They feel that their mind has burst through its normal boundaries, and they often claim to have had experiences that are spiritual or religious, with a new understanding of how their world and surroundings (or, you know, their lava lamps) work.

 For some, one bad trip is enough to swear off LSD forever.
-Even if LSD users don't have a bad trip, heavy use of LSD can still cause a lot of problems.
-Next, we'll look at how LSD works in the body and its effects on mental and physical health.
+Even if LSD users don't have a bad trip, heavy use of LSD can still cause serious mental and physical health issues.